corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 * Business Network Operators (BNOs)
 * Corda developers

-Part of [Collaborative Recovery](introduction-cr.md), **LedgerSync** is a CorDapp used for the discovery of differences between the common ledger data held by two nodes that exist on the same Business Network.
+Part of [Collaborative Recovery](introduction-cr.md), LedgerSync is a CorDapp used to discover any differences between the common ledger data held by two nodes that exist on the same Business Network.
+This is called the **Reconciliation** stage of collaborative recovery.

 It uses an efficient set reconciliation algorithm to minimize the amount of network communication required.
 Reconciliations can be configured to run both on-demand, and at a given time (through the use of scheduled states).

-All reconciliations are added to a bounded execution pool (configurable, see below) for eventual execution by the internal job scheduler.
-Results of reconciliations are stored in the database of the node that requested the reconciliation, and work only in one direction; that is, the node that requested the reconciliation will be notified if the responding node has transactions that the requesting node does not.
-The _responding_ node will _not_ be notified if the _requesting_ node has transactions that the _responding_ node does not.
-See the [Workflow](#Workflow) section for more info.
+All reconciliations are added to a bounded execution pool, which are configurable, for eventual execution by the internal job scheduler.
+Results of reconciliations are stored in the database of the node that requested the reconciliation, and work only in one direction.

+This means the node that requested the reconciliation will be notified if the responding node has transactions that the requesting node does not.
+The responding node will not be notified if the requesting node has transactions that the responding node does not.

 ![Peer To Peer Reconciliation Flow](./resources/ledger-sync-flow.png)

 ## System Requirements

-System requirements for **LedgerSync** are mainly dependent on the size of your vault.
-Internally, **LedgerSync** uses an in-memory graph of all transactions in the vault, though not all transaction information is kept in memory.
+System requirements for LedgerSync are mainly dependent on the size of your vault.
+Internally, LedgerSync uses an in-memory graph of all transactions in the vault, though not all transaction information is kept in memory.

 Overall memory usage will be dependent on the number of transactions in the vault, and the number of participants (parties) involved in each transaction.

-The following table provides a rough estimation of how much memory _may_ be requried for the scenarios described within.
+Use the table below for a guide to how much memory may be required for the scenarios described in this section.
 This is a guideline only.
 There are many variables in any given Corda network that can affect the amount of heap space used, but this should give you an idea.

 {{< table >}}